Roguelike Game in C++17

 We have all the entities in the world rendering, but it sort of gives away their position to the player, removing all the suspense.

-So for this section, we will change how console_layer::draw
+So for this section, we will change how console_layer::draw works with entities, by removing

 draw method for a singular entity, and adding draw method to take whole entities list at once.

-In order to hide any entity not in player's view, we will also pass in the fov_map
+In order to hide any entity not in player's view, we will also pass in the fov_map.

 Then is a matter of simply looping through the entities list, and check if they are in player's